Sprytile/SprytileDocs/docs/tutorial/blender-basics.md

 # Blender Basics

-If you're new to Blender, this section of the tutorial will teach enough Blender basics to confidently use Sprytile.
+If you're new to Blender, this section of the tutorial will teach the Blender basics to confidently use Sprytile.

-Blender is an [opensource 3D software package](https://www.blender.org/) that is free to use.
+Blender is an [open source 3D software package](https://www.blender.org/) that is free to use.
 It is incredibly versatile and can handle many 3D tasks.
-For the purpose of Sprytile, we'll be using it for its 3D modeling capabilities.
+For Sprytile, we'll be using it for its 3D modeling capabilities.

 Start by [getting the latest recommended version](https://www.blender.org/download/) of Blender from the download page and installing it.
-Do not get the Release Candidate.
+Don't download a Release Candidate.

 Run Blender after installation and you will see the following screen.
 The splash screen artwork may be different depending on the version you installed.